CarlosLRamirez/notes/content/AI/20250907T100953-amazon-bedrock-overview.md

 #### Manual (human) Evaluation

-You ca also use human evaluation for things like style, brand and domain knowledge (subjective criteria)
+You can also use human evaluation for things like style, brand and domain knowledge (subjective criteria)

 ### Model Customization